House of Luxembourg: House of Limburg–Arlon

 Having succeeded to the county of Luxemburg, the younger branch of the House of Limburg-Arlon is the family that succeeded in getting one of its scions elected Holy Roman Emperor.
 From there descended the Kings of Bohemia, several other Emperors and a King of Hungary as shown below.

-Early Luxembourg counts
+Earlier Luxembourg counts

-The House of Luxemburg stemmed from the House of Ardenne (or Ardennes, French Maison d'Ardenne) which was an important medieval noble family from Lotharingia, known from at least the tenth century.
+The royal House of Luxemburg are named after their ancestors in the Luxembourg branch of the earlier House of Ardenne (or Ardennes, French Maison d'Ardenne).
+This was an important noble family from Lotharingia, known from at least the tenth century.
 They had several important branches, descended from several brothers: